 While the vegetables are cooking, add the crushed tomatoes, tomato paste, Worcestershire sauce, bay leaves, thyme, basil, oregano, bouillon cubes (crumble them up), and water to the crockpot.

 Return to the vegetable mix and turn up the heat to high.
-Pour in the grape juice or beef stock and bring to a boil.
+Pour in the beef stock or wine and bring to a boil.
 Scrape any browned bits from the skillet.
-Once boiling, reduce the heat and simmer over medium low heat for 3 minutes or until reduced by half.
-Remove from heat and dump into the crockpot.
+Once boiling, reduce the heat and simmer over medium-low heat for 3 minutes or until reduced by half.
+Remove from heat and add to the crockpot.
 Stir everything together.

-Cover crockpot and cook on low for 5-6 hours.
+Cover the slow cooker, set to low, and cook for 5-6 hours.
 Stir occasionally if possible.
-Once finished, taste and adjust salt and pepper to personal preference.
-Also taste for sourness -- if you use high-quality tomatoes and the grape juice, it shouldn't be sour.
+Once finished taste and adjust salt and pepper to personal preference.
+Also taste for sourness -- if you use high-quality tomatoes it shouldn't be sour.
 On occasion, however, you might need to add a teaspoon or so of white sugar to balance out the acid.

-Near the end of the crockpot cook time, follow package directions to cook the spaghetti to al dente.
+Near the end of the cooking time, follow package directions to cook the spaghetti to al dente.
 Remove about 1 cup of the pasta water.

-Two ways to serve: either emulsify the pasta: (authentic way; see direction #9) OR just spoon the sauce over the al dente noodles.
+Two ways to serve: Either emulsify the pasta: (authentic way; see direction #9) or just spoon the sauce over the cooked noodles.

 Garnish with fresh chopped parsley or basil and freshly grated Parmesan cheese as desired.

 To EMULSIFY: Bring a large pot of salted water to boil.
-Follow package directions to cook the pasta but DON'T DRAIN (yet!)
+Follow package directions to cook the pasta but don't drain (yet).
 Scoop out a cup of pasta cooking water and set aside.
 Now, you can drain the pasta.
-In that same pot used to cook the pasta (less dishes!) add half of the bolognese sauce.
+In that same pot used to cook the pasta, add half of the Bolognese sauce.
 Add hot drained pasta right on top.
 Toss the pasta and sauce gently for a couple of minutes, slowly adding the reserved pasta water as needed until the sauce thickens and generously coats the noodles.
-(I usually only use about 1/2 cup of reserved pasta water, but it varies depending on a lot of factors, so add just enough until you have a thick rich sauce coating the noodles).
+(I usually only use about 1/2 cup of reserved pasta water, but it varies depending on a lot of factors.
+Add just enough until you have a thick rich sauce coating the noodles.)